 Matobo National Park Wildlife

-Withing the Park there is a wide variety of animal species including: black and white rhinoceros, kudu, eland, sable, klipspringer, waterbuck, wildcat, springhare, common duiker, leopard, hyena, zebra, wildebeest, giraffe, cheetah, hippo, warthog, rock dassies, crocodiles, baboons and monkeys.
+Although, not on the scale of the famous Hwange National Park, the Matobo National Park has a wide variety of animal species including black and white rhinoceros, kudu, eland, sable, klipspringer, waterbuck, wildcat, springhare, common duiker, leopard, hyena, zebra, wildebeest, giraffe, cheetah, hippo, warthog, rock dassies, crocodiles, baboons, and monkeys.

 There is a large diversity of birdlife for bird lovers to enjoy.
 The park is also famous for its large concentration of black eagles.